S3 method for class 'data.frame'

 an equal aspect ratio; for the R version, image.data.frame uses the

-argument to guarantee this.
+asp=1 argument to guarantee this.

-xyz2img returns a list with components: z
+xyz2img returns a list with components: z, a matrix

-, the increasing coordinates of the
+containing the z-values; x, the increasing coordinates of the

-, the increasing coordinates of the columns
+rows of z; y, the increasing coordinates of the columns

-.
+of z.
 This list is suitable input to image.default.

 Note

-I wrote this function before I found out about levelplot
+I wrote this function before I found out about levelplot,

 a Lattice/Trellis function that lets you control the aspect ratio by

-argument, and that automatically draws a legend, and
+the aspect argument, and that automatically draws a legend, and

-therefore I now prefer levelplot over image
+therefore I now prefer levelplot over image.
+Plotting points

 on a levelplots is probably done with providing a panel function and

-using lpoints
+using lpoints.

 (for S-Plus only – ) it is hard (if not impossible) to get exactly right